-If you have non-registered investments with unrealized capital losses, you may want to consider triggering these losses to offset capital gains from the current year, or net capital gains in any of the three prior taxation years.
-This is referred to as "tax loss selling”.
-Capital losses can be applied against net capital gains realized this year.
-If those capital losses exceed any capital gains recognized this year, they can be carried back to offset net capital gains realized in any of the three previous years (or forward indefinitely).
+If you have non-registered investments with unrealized capital losses, you may want to consider a strategy referred to as "tax loss selling”.
+Realized capital losses must first be applied against net capital gains realized this year.
+If those capital losses exceed the current year recognized capital gains, they can be carried back to offset net capital gains realized in any of the three previous years (or forward indefinitely).

 If tax loss selling is something you are considering, it’s important to be aware of a complicated set of tax rules that can potentially deny those capital losses.
 These rules are called the “superficial loss rules.”
 You can find more information on the superficial loss rules and tax loss selling here.
 Lastly, if you are considering this approach, we also encourage you to speak with your accountant to ensure any losses you trigger can be claimed as intended.

 If you are considering selling a non-registered investment that has an unrealized capital gain, you could delay the sale of the investment until the new year to defer the taxes on the capital gain one year.
 Although this may be beneficial from a tax perspective, you also need to consider your investment objectives in considering this option.

 You may alternatively be considering making a charitable donation before the end of the year to take advantage of the charitable donation tax credit for 2022.
 If you have non-registered marketable securities (including mutual funds) with unrealized capital gains, you should consider using those investments to make an in-kind donation to the charity.
 You will receive a charitable donation tax receipt equal to the market value of the investment and the capital gain triggered by the donation will be exempt from tax.